A Geolocation-Aware Multimodal Approach for Ecological Prediction: Materials and Methods

 \section{Materials and Methods}

-The proposed approach integrates geolocated text and aerial images from nearby locations to predict 103 environmental variables using a multiple regression approach.
-Our multimodal approach is based on a vision-language transformer model that is able to ingest both remote sensing images and textual descriptions.
+Through the predictions of 103 SWECO environmental variables, GAMMA solves a multiple regression task by integrating sparse geolocated text and aerial images.
 The overall model architecture is shown in Fig.~\ref{fig:architecture}.
-We adopted a modular architecture that consists of an image encoder, a text encoder, a location encoder, and an attention-based fusion module.
-Similar to a graph-based approach or to GWR, the model learns to estimate a different weight for each nearby observation at each location of interest through its attention mechanism.
+We adopted a modular architecture that consists of an image encoder, a text encoder, a location encoder, and a transformer-based fusion module.